bfdes/bfdes.in/posts/monte-carlo-to-las-vegas.md

   return search
 ```

-We can only solve the second problem by writing the implementation from scratch.
+We can only solve the second problem by writing `find` entirely from scratch.

-The library can support just the Monte Carlo implementation if it is not likely to be used when false positive matches are unacceptable.
-Unfortunately, generally speaking, library authors cannot be sure that developers will [RTFM](https://en.wikipedia.org/wiki/RTFM).
+The library can export the Monte Carlo implementation if it is not likely to be used when spurious hits are unacceptable.
+Unfortunately, library authors cannot be sure programmers will [RTFM](https://en.wikipedia.org/wiki/RTFM).

-## Acknowledgements
+## Acknowledgments

 I want to thank the people who reviewed the first draft of this blog post.
-[Adil Parvez](https://adilparvez.com) helped me define the tone of the article, and [Scott Williams](https://scottw.co.uk) pointed out that it is, in fact, _always_ possible to go from a Las Vegas variant of an algorithm to a Monte Carlo variant.[^8]
+[Adil Parvez](https://adilparvez.com) helped me define the tone of this article.
+[Scott Williams](https://scottw.co.uk) pointed out it is _always_ possible to go from a Las Vegas variant of an algorithm to a Monte Carlo variant.[^8]

-[^1]: More precisely, the result of a Monte Carlo algorithm may be incorrect with a _known_ probability.
+[^1]: $$I = \{i \in \Z_0 : i < |t| \}$$
 [^2]:
-    This API is the best for Rabin-Karp because it enables a _small_ optimization: the user can choose to [memoize](https://en.wikipedia.org/wiki/Memoization) the search string hash.
-For example, in
+    This API is ideal for Rabin-Karp search.
+It enables a _small_ optimization: the library user can [memoize](https://en.wikipedia.org/wiki/Memoization) hashing.
+For example, `"needle"` has only been hashed once in

     ```python
     >>> search = find("needle")